kerubobosire254/kerubobosire254/README.md

 I work across the full ML stack: feature engineering, model development, explainability, deployment.
 XGBoost, LSTM networks, Poisson regression, SHAP, TF-IDF, vector search, dynamic feedback systems — not as buzzwords, but as tools I've broken, debugged, and rebuilt until they worked the way I needed them to.

 By day I work in pensions and financial services, which means I understand what it costs when systems get things wrong.
-I also teach Python and Data Science at Tech Savvy Institute — teaching tells you very fast what you actually understand versus what you just think you do.
+I also teach Python and Data Science at Tech Savvy Institute, teaching tells you very fast what you actually understand versus what you just think you do.

 I have a thing for systems that are honest, models that show their reasoning, and tools built for people who don't have the luxury of perfect infrastructure.